sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 After you extract a cell line name, check whether the cell line is a stem cell line such as an ES cell line or an iPS cell line.
 Then, if and only if the cell line is a stem cell line and the sample is of cells differentiated from the stem cell line, add the "differentiated_into" attribute to the output.
 Its value must be an extracted phrase that represents the differentiated cell type.
 For example, assume that a sample is described as "neuron cells derived from hESC H9".
 H9 is the name of an ES cell line and this sample is H9-derived neuron cells, so your output is {"cell_line": "H9", "differentiated_into": "neuron cells"}.

 Are you ready?

+# 14
+user
+I searched an ontology for the cell line, "{{cell_line}}".
+I have found multiple terms which may represent the sample.
+Below are the annotations for each term.
+For each term, compare it with the input JSON of the sample and show your confidence score (a value between 0-1) about to what extent the entry represents the sample.
+In the comparison, consider the information such as:
+- Whether the term has a name or a synonym exactly matches the extracted cell line name, "{{cell_line}}".
+- Whether the term has disease or cell line type information which matches sample information.
+Base on the confidence score, output the ID of the term which most likely represents the input sample in the format of {"cell_line_id": "<ID>"}.
+If you are not sure which one is the most likely, output {"cell_line_id": "not unique"}.